 Filming took place over two summers with the majority captured in the first with the second used for reshooting and any additional footage that was required when the conditions matched.
 In some cases however colour grading was employed to turn the cold light of spring into the warm orange hues of late summer and autumn.
 The final aspect to nail was the score which was provided by Chilean composer Daniel Cubillan and opera singer Caroline Joy who both did an excellent job of evoking feelings of vulnerability, drive and giving a voice to the lost souls of the past.
 Whilst it needed something of a ghostly feel I was very keen to avoid any spooky cliches or anything exploitational both in sound and visuals.
 The score was deeply inspired by that of “Everybody’s Gone to the Rapture” composed by Jessica Curry, an interactive experience that also inspired the visuals, using balls/beams of light to represent the souls of patients, as well as flowers for the hope and fragility they represent as they look towards the light.

-In producing this short film it helped me come to realise the value of heritage, particularly in relation to the issue of mental health.
+Producing this film has given me a new appreciation of of heritage, particularly in relation to the issue of mental health.
 When we better understand our past, the journeys and achievements of those generations that have gone before us then the more sense we can make of our world and our place in it.
 We understand how those buildings came to be there, why they look the way they do, why this road has a certain name how how that all relates to us and the part we play in history everyday.
 When people tear down beautiful old buildings or statues and replace them with cheap, generic, glass towers or meaningless art then we lose that ability to make sense of the world around us.
 I am thrilled to have spoken to many people of whom this documentary was an introduction to a world, a community and a history they didn’t know they were already a part of and I hope that this is only the beginning in a wider movement of people rediscovering an appreciation for their heritage.